riscv-software-src/riscv-tools/README.md

 	$ cd $TOP
 	$ echo -e '#include <stdio.h>\n int main(void) { printf("Hello world!\\n"); return 0; }' > hello.c

-Then, build your program with `riscv-gcc`.
+Then, build your program with `riscv64-unknown-elf-gcc`.

-	$ riscv-gcc -o hello hello.c
+	$ riscv64-unknown-elf-gcc -o hello hello.c

 When you're done, you may think to do `./hello`, but not so fast.
 We can't even run `spike hello`, because our "Hello